This circuit training workout for over 50 can help burn body fat, add sculpted muscle, and improve your health and appearance.

 Being Prepared for a Circuit Training Workout for Over 50

-I keep some extras exercise accessories in the trunk of my car, such as yoga blocks, ankle weights, an armband for my iPhone, a mat, etc., that are fun to have available, though not strictly necessary.
+I keep some extra exercise accessories in the trunk of my car – such as yoga blocks, ankle weights, an armband for my iPhone, a mat, etc. – that are fun to have available (though not strictly necessary).

 Avoiding the Common Pitfalls of a Circuit Training Workout After 50

-I’ve done several hundred workouts in parks, so over the years, I’ve been able to identify some patterns.
+I’ve done several hundred workouts in parks and identified some patterns.

-Usually, during the 90 minutes that I’m training, a few individuals will drop in and mess around on the equipment.
+Usually, during the 90 minutes of training, a few individuals will drop in and mess around with the equipment.
 They’re usually there for a few minutes before leaving.
 Most of them aren’t sure what to do.

 A common mistake I see is people trying to workout at the park similar to how they exercise at the gym (do a “set,” rest a few minutes, do another set, etc.).